Bachelor of Psychological Science

 The Bachelor of Psychological Science is a flexible degree with a variety of elective courses available.
 Students can choose their courses based on general interest or to broaden their major.

-At the beginning of second year, students either select a second major or continue to choose from a wide variety of electives alongside five core psychology courses.
+In their second year, students either continue with their second major or continue to choose from a wide variety of electives alongside five core psychology courses.

 In the third year, students complete four core psychology courses, including a compulsory research methodology course.
 The other four courses can be selected from psychology courses or electives.
 For students who chose to undertake a second major, the electives in third year will consist of second major courses.